ICAR-BIOINFORMATICS/ChloroMiner/README.md

 The automation script to assemble chloroplast genome from whole genome NGS (forward and reverse reads).
 “ChloroMiner” the chloroplast genome assembly Pipeline is a user-friendly tool designed to facilitate the assembly of chloroplast genomes from the raw sequencing data.
 This manual provides a step-by-step guide on how to use the pipeline effectively.

-Please ensure that you have the following dependencies installed before proceeding:
+### Before starting please ensure that you have the following dependencies installed before proceeding:

 	Python (version 3 or higher):https://docs.python-guide.org/starting/install3/linux/